-The 2015 Acura TLX is sized right, but where's the passion?
+The 2015 Acura TLX is sized right, but no passion?

 For a number of years Acura fielded the compact TSX, a tarted up European Honda Accord that struck many consumers as being too small.
 Next in line was the porky TL, which was also a tarted up Honda Accord but American-made.
 Aside from the Acura faithful, many buyers found it too big.

 So Honda's upscale division ditched both and has now fielded one sedan to replace them, the 2015 TLX.
 This time, it seems, they have found their automotive Goldilocks: this one is just right.
 While the TLX's wheelbase is identical to the TL's, overall length is almost four inches shorter, while also being slightly lower and an inch slimmer in width.

 And the TLX has won its share of accolades, including U.S. News & World Report's "2015 Best Cars for the Money" and Kiplinger's Personal Finance's "Best Value Award."
 Even insurance salespeople like it, having earned the Insurance Institute for Highway Safety's "Top Safety Pick+" award.